 From that moment on, the new component configuration will be applied to the agents where said module is added.

 Creating new Network Components

-You may create three types of network components:
+You may create four types of network components:

 - Network components.

 - Wizard component.